COM1020 - Accounting periods: company accounting periods: administration periods

 • supersedes the AP into which the administration end date falls, setting up an AP ending on that day

 When you use function ACTP to enter administration start and end dates, COTAX automatically sets up the correct APs whenever possible.
-You should never use function MAPD to change the AP structure before entering the dates in ACTP.
+You should never use function MAPD (Maintain AP Dates) to change the AP structure before entering the dates in ACTP.

-Each time an administration start or end date is entered, amended or deleted using function ACTP, COTAX displays screen COT102D to prompt the Clerical Caseworker to print the screen and pass the case to a Technical Caseworker.
+Each time an administration start, or end date is entered, amended, or deleted using function ACTP, COTAX displays screen COT102D to escalate the case to a Technical Caseworker if required with a reason for a review of the AP record.

 The screen print tells you why a review is necessary.
 You should carry out the review and make any necessary changes using function MAPD.